 What happens within the tissues themselves is an interesting question.
 Dense tissues like tendon and ligament may well be able to contain any tendency for gas bubbles to form within their substance.
 The loose, soft tissue that lies under the skin (the region affected by subcutaneous emphysema) obviously doesn’t have the structural strength to prevent the spread of gas bubbles once they start forming, but there’s some evidence that it is tightly woven enough to suppress initial bubble formation, for a while.

-The third edition of the US Naval Flight Surgeon’s Manual (7.5 MB pdf) discusses a study in which the hands of volunteers were decompressed to very low pressures.
+The second edition of the US Naval Flight Surgeon’s Manual discusses a study in which the hands of volunteers were decompressed to very low pressures.
 Subcutaneous gas bubbles didn’t form at the Armstrong Limit; they didn’t even form at pressures equivalent to the boiling point of water at skin temperature, which is a little lower than the body’s core temperature.
 The highest pressure at which gas formation occurred was 20 mmHg; three people were decompressed to 5 mmHg, and all showed gas formation.
 But the onset of visible gas was delayed—it occurred “suddenly and manifested itself by marked swelling”, but after a lapse of between thirty seconds and over ten minutes of decompression time.
 Once swelling occurred, it could be rapidly abolished by recompression.
 But, strikingly, gas was generated much more readily when the hand was decompressed again.
 So this experiment suggests that it might be initially difficult for gas bubbles to form spontaneously in the tissues, but once they do they can spread rapidly.
 Other body gases (nitrogen, oxygen, carbon dioxide) will diffuse into these gas bubbles once they form, and will persist as tiny bubbles for some time after recompression has caused the water vapour to collapse back into the liquid phase.
 These tiny bubbles then form nuclei that will quickly re-expand with water vapour if the tissues are decompressed again.

 Unfortunately, the Naval Flight Surgeon’s Manual is a little short on detail.
 It’s not clear if these volunteers’ hands were still being perfused with blood, or if they’d been isolated by tourniquet, for instance—which would make a significant difference to the tissue pressures.
 The study was reported in the first edition of NASA’s Bioastronautics Data Book (1964), but was dropped from the second edition of 1973, apparently superceded by more recent experiments which I’ll describe in my next post on this topic.
 So the pressures and timings in this report are interesting, but may not reflect what happens with total-body decompression.